 \subsection{Open Problem 2}

 Our three algorithms for solving {\sc Induced Disjoint Paths}, $k$-{\sc in-a-Tree} and $k$-{\sc in-a-Path} on AT-free graphs are polynomial-time algorithms, but the polynomials in the running time bounds have high degree.
 It may be interesting to construct more efficient algorithms even for subclasses of the AT-free graphs, such as the class of permutation graphs or the class of cocomparability graphs.
-In contrast to the class of AT-free graphs, both these graph classes permit a geometric intersection model.
+In contrast to the class of AT-free graphs, both these graph classes are known to have a geometric intersection model.